 Time shall be of the essence of this Agreement.

+This Agreement may be executed in any number of counterparts, each of which is deemed an original, but all of which together are deemed to be one and the same agreement.
+A signed copy of this Agreement delivered by email or other means of electronic transmission is deemed to have the same legal effect as delivery of an original signed copy of this Agreement.

 If this Agreement has been executed by more than one Debtor, the obligations of each Debtor shall be joint and several.

 This Agreement, including any schedules attached hereto, constitutes the entire agreement between the Debtor and the Secured Party relating to the subject matter hereof, and no amendment shall be effective unless made in writing.
 There are no representations, warranties or collateral agreements in effect between the Debtor and Secured Party relating to the subject matter hereof; and possession of an executed copy of this Agreement by the Secured Party constitutes conclusive evidence that it was executed and delivered by the Debtor free of all conditions.